USMC Human Research Protection Program

 Reporting Problems

 All researchers must be familiar with the requirements for addressing and reporting unanticipated problems, adverse events, and misconduct as set out in the USMC HRPP Policy and Procedures.
 During your research, if you encounter any such problems, immediately notify the IRB Chair so an appropriate course of action can be identified.
-In some cases, you may be required to document the incident(s) using the Unanticipated Problem / Adverse Event Report template, which can be found in the Reports section of the Application Materials tab.
+In some cases, you may be required to document the incident(s) using the Unanticipated Problem / Adverse Event Report template, which can be found in the Reports section of the Submission Templates tab.

 Routine Reporting